runekaagaard/snowscript/README.rst

      * Single line as docblock.
      */
     /**
-     * This is a comment,
+     * This is a docblock,
      *
      * spanning multiple lines.
      */